Furlough support: Rishi Sunak extends scheme until end of March - Evening Express

 After a week of pressure from the devolved governments and businesses, the Chancellor revised his initial furlough offer – which tied in with England’s month-long shutdown – and extended the scheme until the end of March.

-Under the scheme, furloughed workers will continue to have 80% of their wages paid by the Treasury and support for the self-employed will return to more generous levels, with grants of up to £7,500 on offer.
+Under the Chancellor’s plan, the less generous job support scheme will be suspended and workers will again have 80% of their wages paid for by the Treasury.

+Support for the self-employed will also return to more generous levels, with grants of up to £7,500 on offer.

 Mr Sunak said: “I’ve always said I would do whatever it takes to protect jobs and livelihoods across the UK – and that has meant adapting our support as the path of the virus has changed.